New Year's Resolution: Make Your CPAP Therapy Work for You

 But keep expectations realistic.
 It can take several weeks, even months, to fully master CPAP.
 Once you achieve this, its benefits become apparent.
 Perhaps the most legitimate testimony you’ll find comes from the many who swear by CPAP and won’t sleep without it.

-If you continue to experience anxiety or claustrophobia while using PAP, contact your sleep physician.
+If you continue to experience anxiety or claustrophobia while using PAP, contact your sleep doctor.
 Don’t be ashamed if CPAP hasn’t worked.
 While it’s an effective OSA therapy, it’s not the only one.
 Oral devices, neurostimulator implants, and surgical procedures are other options to consider.

 Is one of your New Year's resolutions about your CPAP?
 Share with the community in the comments below.